-- A reprimand is given for a breach of the Rules that has not greatly advantaged or (i) disadvantaged anybody, but is one where the offender should have known better. - (ii) A reprimand is recorded on the Licence Holder's electronic licence page of the CMS KOMP. - (iii) A Licence Holder who has three (3) or more reprimands recorded on their 'electronic licence page' of the CMS KOMP in a twelve (12) month period will be required to attend a Disciplinary Tribunal.
-The Disciplinary Tribunal must deal with the matter as a matter of penalty only, and must accept that the person has committed the offences which were the subject of the reprimands. - c) Points Penalty - A points penalty only changes the points allocated to the penalised Licence Holder's (i) finishing position in that Competition and as they may count towards any overall Championship or Series point score. - (ii) It does not affect the finishing positions or points allocation of any other Licence Holder's in the Competition. - Disgualification from that section of the Event - Disgualifies the Licence Holder from any entitlements (points / placing) for that section of (i) an Event only. - e) Disgualification from the Event - (i) Disgualifies the Licence Holder from any further participation in any section of that Event (Class), and any entitlements already gained for the relevant Class, for the entire Meeting.
-Competitor may still compete in other Events (Classes) at that Meeting.
+- b) Reprimand - A reprimand is generally given for a careless, low or medium grade breach of the Rules (i) that has not greatly advantaged or disadvantaged anybody, but is one where the offender should have known better. - (ii) A reprimand is recorded on the Licence Holder's electronic licence page of the KOMP.

+- (iii) A Licence Holder who has three (3) or more reprimands recorded on their 'electronic licence page' of the KOMP in a twelve (12) month period will be required to attend a Disciplinary Tribunal.
+The Disciplinary Tribunal must deal with the matter as a matter of penalty only, and must accept that the person has committed the offences which were the subject of the reprimands. - c) Points Penalty - A points penalty only changes the points allocated to the penalised Licence Holder's finishing position in that Competition and as they may count towards any overall Championship or Series point score. - (ii) It does not affect the finishing positions or points allocation of any other Licence Holder's in the Competition. - d) Disqualification from that section or the next section of the Event - (i) Disqualifies the Licence Holder from any entitlements (points / placing) for that section of an Event only. - e) Disqualification from the Event - (i) Disqualifies the Licence Holder from any further participation in any section of that Event (Class), and any entitlements already gained for the relevant Class, for the entire Meeting.
+Competitor may still compete in other Events (Classes /Divisions) at that Meeting. - f) Disqualification from the Meeting - (i) When a Licence Holder is Disqualified from a Meeting, - 1. the penalty is applied and takes effect immediately.
+The licence holder is not permitted to take any further part in that Meeting. - the Licence Holder loses any points, placings or awards in all sections of Events (Classes) completed at that Meeting before the penalty of Disqualification was imposed. - 3. the Licence Holder forfeits any fees paid in respect of that Meeting. - (ii) An automatic Disqualification does not prevent the imposition of any additional penalty for the same offence. - (iii) A penalty of Disqualification does not prevent the Stewards from referring the matter to a Disciplinary Tribunal higher Judicial Body for further penalty. - (iv) A penalty of Disqualification from a Meeting may be appealed in accordance with the Rules, however subject to General Rules Chapter 14, Rule 4 a), this will not alter the immediate application and effect of the penalty. - g) Consequences of Disqualification - (i) For the purposes of Timekeeping, when a Licence Holder is Disqualified from a section of an Event, Disqualified from an Event or Disqualified from a Meeting, their relevant placing and points entitlements will be assumed by the relevant succeeding Licence Holder with all subsequent placing and points entitlements adjusted accordingly. - h) Suspension - (i) A penalty of Suspension which is reserved for any Serious Offence, may only be imposed by: - 1. a Tribunal; or - 2. a Court (AMSAC) or - 3. the National Judicial Commissioner - 4. the Board; or - 5. the CEO of KA (where satisfied that there is a risk to health and/or safety).